 Going green may be good for the mind, body, soul, and planet, but it may not be so great for your bank account — trust me, I’m a NYC-based entrepreneur… I feel your pain.
 However, I truly believe this is a common misconception.
 We have to flip our mindset here.

 Yes, a green product’s price tag is a little higher than average, but for good reason!
-These products are meant to last a lifetime and typically utilize organic and nontoxic ingredients — a win-win!
+These products are meant to last a lot longer and typically utilize organic and nontoxic ingredients — a win-win!
 We should be more mindful of buying quality, sustainable products that are made to last — especially when it comes to beauty, an industry that we use in our daily rituals, even if you don’t wear make up!

 So, what are some ways you can join the zero-waste beauty movement without breaking the bank you ask?
 Don’t worry, I’ve got you covered with some of my favorite plastic-free budget beauty buys —